 Your Brakes Smell Hot

-If you smell hot chemicals while driving or when you use the brakes, your brakes are definitely at risk of failing.
+If you smell hot chemicals while driving or when you use the brakes, you are definitely at risk of brake failure.
 The hot, chemical smell means your brakes are too hot and if the fluid begins to boil, you won’t be able to stop.
 In this case, failure risk is high, so don’t keep driving along.
 Stop and let your brakes cool down.
 If they are fine afterward, get them checked immediately.
 If they start to overheat again, call for a tow truck.

-At Willoughby Hills, we are brake experts and we’d be happy to inspect and repair your brakes.
+At Willoughby Hills Auto Repair, we are brake experts and we’d be happy to inspect and repair your brakes.
 Let us know when you can come in and we’ll get to work.